nuvolaris/nuvolaris/README.md

 If you have push access to Nuvolaris repository just the tag to trigger the GitHub Action to buld and publish it.

-If you have your own repository, you can run
+If you have your own repository, you can use

 `task IMAGE=<user>/nuvolaris-operator buildx-and-push`